aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 > SC deps must point only inward, toward higher-level policies.

 **Nothing in an inner circle can know anything about and an outer circle.** In particular, the name of anything declared in an outer circler must not be mentioned by the SC in an inner circle.
-This includes functions, classes, variables, or any other named entities. **Outer circles do not impact inner circles.**
+This includes FNs, classes, variables, or any other named entities. **Outer circles do not impact inner circles.**

+#### ENTITIES

+**Entities encapsulate enterprise-wide CBRs.** An entity can be an object with methods, or it can be a set of DSs with FNs.
+It does not matter so long as the entities can be used by many different apps in the enterprise.

+If you do not have an enterprise and are wring just a single app, the these entities are business objects of the app.
+The encapsulate the **most general and high-level rules.** They are the least likely to change when something external changes (e. g., page navigation or security). **No operational change should affect the entity layer.**